MicrosoftDocs/defender-docs/articles/defender-for-cloud/how-to-manage-attack-path.md

     or
 - You can [enable Defender for Containers](defender-for-containers-enable.md), and install the relevant agents in order to view attack paths that are related to containers.
 This also gives you the ability to [query](how-to-manage-cloud-security-explorer.md#build-a-query-with-the-cloud-security-explorer) containers data plane workloads in security explorer.

-- **Required roles and permissions**: Security Reader, Security Admin, Reader, Contributor or Owner.
+- **Required roles and permissions**: Security Reader, Security Admin, Reader, Contributor, or Owner.

 ## Identify attack paths